IntelliTect/Documentation/Myriad/Status-Overview.md

 * Yellow sideways arrow means the environment is up, but there is something compromised.
 * Red down arrow means the environment is completely down.

 The status is always determined from the highest impact dependant.
-For example if an environment has two applications, one application has a low impact and the other has a high impact.
-If the high impact application fails, the environments status will be affected more than if the low impact application goes down.
-If some dependant statuses are down, and some are working, it results in a partially compromised environment status.
+For example, if an environment has two applications, one application has a low impact and the other has a high impact.
+If the high impact application fails, the environment's status will be affected more than if the low impact application goes down.
+If some dependent statuses are down, and some are working, it results in a partially compromised environment status.

 ---
 ### Searching Hosts and Applications
-There is an lightweight searching tool that allows you to search for any hosts and applications within Myriad.
+There is a lightweight searching tool that allows you to search for any hosts and applications within Myriad.
 To open the search screen, click the `Applications` drop down on the title bar, then select `Host & Application Search`.
 This will bring you to a searching screen.
 You can type in environments, applications, and hosts.
 If you wanted to see all the assets in the environment 'MOD' just type "mod".
 To see all the assets in the application 'CCB' only in the 'MOD' environment type "mod ccb".

 <img src="Media/Application-Host-Searching.png">